AdobeDocs/experience-manager-screens.en/help/using/testing-quality-assurance.md

 1. Manage content downloads
 1. Application restarts

+To learn  in detail about ***Device Control Center***, refer to [Troubleshooting Device Control Center](https://helpx.adobe.com/experience-manager/6-5/screens/using/monitoring-screens.html) in **AEM Screens User Guide**.

 >[!CAUTION]
-> YOU SHOULD NPT USE Device Control Center TO:
+> You should not use Device Control Center to:
 >
 > 1. Install new versions of the player application
 > 1. Monitor system level resources